Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-07-the-operand-that-was-not-there-yet.md

 ## Left open

-- The 8 bytes on every direct observation, and the roughly 122 unexplained bytes per element in `AttachDeferred`.
-Both are one pass, and the befores are the figures in the table above.
-- Deduplicating plan entries by resolved source, event and property name, keeping the shallowest group.
-The graph caches one node per equal expression and so attaches once where the fast path attaches once per node; deduplicating would close that and would also help `RepeatedMember`.
-Left out so this run measured one change.
+- **Deduplicating plan entries by resolved source, event and property name, keeping the shallowest group.** The graph caches one node per equal expression and attaches once where the fast path attaches once per node, so `ConditionalDirect`'s expression, which reads one member through three distinct nodes, attaches three times where the graph attaches once.
+This is now the largest difference between the mechanisms on this path, and every byte of it is waste: an attachment object, and a whole redundant evaluation on every notification from that object.
+The befores are the figures in the second table above.
+- At most 15 bytes per element on the three arms with a deferred operand which the model does not name, and which may be nothing at all at this resolution.
+Worth naming only if a later run at a smaller element count puts the units in kilobytes.
 - The `ShortCircuit` arms of `EligibilityMatrixBenchmarks` and `RefusalCauseBenchmarks` have moved, their deferred operand's subscription now being attached late rather than eagerly.
 Their recorded figures remain a valid before for whenever re-measuring them is decided on its own merits.
-- `TwoObjectConditionalGraph` reported a standard deviation of 300.11 μs against a mean of 6,719.2 — 4.5%, high for this class, on a first reading with nothing to compare it to.
-Recorded as an excursion; the next run of this suite for any other reason settles it.